-Remote Access Portal (RAP) updates information in the existing record.
-Most updates are reflected in the user's audit trail, showing the old value and new value.

-Example: Existing remote access user transfers from supervisor to another.
-Updates in RAP include:

-• Old supervisor is replaced with new supervisor; user's RAP audit trail annotates old supervisor/new supervisor.
-This action can be initiated by the user or their old/new supervisor and requires approval before the record is updated
+RAP updates information in the existing record.
+Updates are reflected in the user's audit trail, showing the old value and new value.
+Example: When an existing remote access user transfers from supervisor to another.
+Updates in RAP include the old supervisor being replaced with the new supervisor; the user's RAP audit trail annotates old supervisor/new supervisor.
+This action can be initiated by the user or their old/new supervisor and requires approval before the record is updated.